 The focal point in art is one of the most important concepts you will need to learn as an artist.

-It is a key point of interest in your painting where you want to direct attention towards.
+It is a key point of interest in your painting that you want to direct attention towards.
 It should be your most interesting point in the painting.

 But with that being said, there are no absolute rules in art, so if you want to paint without any particular focal point that is perfectly fine.

-In some of Claude Monet’s paintings, you could argue there is no particular focal point, but instead the painting as a whole is the focal point.
-In this case, it is essential that there is enough harmony and small points of interest throughout the painting, which Monet was a master of.
+In some of Claude Monet’s paintings, you could argue there is no particular focal point, but instead, the painting as a whole is the focal point.
+In this case, it is essential that there is enough harmony and small points of interest throughout the painting, which Monet was a master.

 You are not limited to just one focal point.
 Some paintings have as many as four different focal points of similar importance.
 However, different focal points will compete for attention so I would suggest you keep things simple and limit yourself to one or two focal points in your paintings.